ibm-cloud-docs/key-protect/pricing-plan.md

 There are three regions, `us-south` (located in Dallas, United States), `jp-tok` (located in Tokyo, Japan), and `eu-de` (located in Frankfurt, Germany) where {{site.data.keyword.keymanagementserviceshort}} has failover support into a separate region where data is replicated into standby infrastructure.
 The `us-south` region has data replicated into the `us-east` region (located in Washington DC, United States), the `jp-tok` region has data replicated into the `jp-osa` region (located in Osaka, Japan), and the `eu-de` region has data replicated into a datacenter in the Paris region.
 This means that if service in `us-south`, `jp-tok`, or `eu-de` is disrupted, requests to {{site.data.keyword.keymanagementserviceshort}} in those regions are routed to the region where the data has already been replicated.
 Note that the standby infrastructure in the region with failover support is completely separate from the {{site.data.keyword.keymanagementserviceshort}} service available in that region, and that failover only goes in one direction.
 Your data in `us-east`, for example, is not currently replicated to `us-south`.

-This enhanced cross-region disaster recovery is only available to instances provisioned under (or [migrated to](#pricing-plan-migrate)) the Cross-region resiliency pricing plan.
+This enhanced cross-region disaster recovery is only available to instances provisioned under (or [switched to](#pricing-plan-switch-ui)) the Cross-region resiliency pricing plan.
 You cannot switch to the Cross-region resiliency plan during a disaster to take advantage of its capabilities.
 You must have the plan already.

 The Cross-region resiliency plan includes a non-prorated monthly charge **per region** (as long at least one key has been created in an instance in the region).
 This regional charge is the same regardless of the number of instances you have in a region and only applies to the Cross-region resliency plan; you are charged the same for 100 instances in a region as you would be for one.
 This plan also charges double the key version price for each key version.
 {: tip}